Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 24 Februari 2026 18.50.23 UTC
+- WIB: Selasa, 24 Februari 2026 20.39.02 UTC
-- WITA: Selasa, 24 Februari 2026 19.50.23 UTC
+- WITA: Selasa, 24 Februari 2026 21.39.02 UTC
-- WIT: Selasa, 24 Februari 2026 20.50.23 UTC
+- WIT: Selasa, 24 Februari 2026 22.39.02 UTC

 Kutipan Inspiratif:
-"Technology, like art, is a soaring exercise of the human imagination."
+"A brother may not be a friend, but a friend will always be a brother."

-Kategori: technology
+Kategori: friendship